Gentamicin/Amikacin ototoxicity (poisoning):

 If so, you may be the victim of gentamicin-induced ototoxicity or vestibulotoxicity, more commonly known as gentamicin poisoning.

-Gentamicin (sometimes spelled gentamycin in European countries) is an antibiotic that first went into commercial production more than 60 years ago.
+Gentamicin (sometimes spelled gentamycin) is an antibiotic that first went into commercial production more than 60 years ago.
 At that time, it was the only antibiotic available to treat many infections.
-Doctors quickly discovered it could have a devastating effect of the inner ear, causing permanent balance impairment and bouncing vision (oscillopsia).
+Doctors quickly discovered it could have a devastating effect to the inner ear, causing permanent balance impairment and bouncing vision (oscillopsia).

 For many years, physicians had no good alternatives to gentamicin for certain types of infections and continued to use it even though the potential side effects were well known.

 Over the past two decades, numerous new antibiotics have been developed that do not carry the same side effects as gentamicin.
 There are extremely few circumstances today, in fact, where long term gentamicin therapy is the best choice.
 If gentamicin is used, the dosage and treatment period should be minimal, and most importantly, the prescriber must be very familiar with the severe side effects and understand published strategies to avoid these devastating side effects.

 Unfortunately, because of gentamicin’s low cost, some physicians and pharmacists, as well as other healthcare providers who don’t appreciate the substantial risks, still prescribe gentamicin with alarming frequency.

 The following video presentation demonstrates the cause and effect of aminoglycoside poisoning and how it can impact all facets of a person’s life: